FerocityVine/PCSX2-EX/index.md

 TL;DR - Drama and incompetence.

 ## Where can I learn about LuaEngine and ExPATCH?

 Documentation is being written and revised.
 Coming soon!

+## How can I contribute?

+Well, great question!
+If you want to add a feature or fix something, fork my rpoject and PR it to me!
+9 times out of 10, it will be approved!

+## Where can I get PCSX2-EX?

+The latest release [v2.20.0] can be found [here](https://github.com/Topaz-Reality/PCSX2-EX/releases/tag/v2.25.0).